tscnlab/LabHandbook/documentation/src/sops/light_measurements/light_measurement_devices/testo175H1.md

    9. Go to Hard-Drive &rarr; rewocap &rarr; data &rarr; raw &rarr; ID (e.g., 1001_20230208) and create a new folder (named "100X_testo")
    10. Open "Microsoft Excel" and open a new Excel-sheet.
 Click on the field A1 and press strg+V to paste the measurements into the excel.
    11. Save the Excel-sheet in the folder "100X_testo", which you create shortly beforehand.
-   12. Close the Testo software
+   12. Close the Testo software.
    13. Disconnect the device from the mini-USB and put it back in its mounting on the black box.